IlanCosman/tide/CONTRIBUTING.md

 ## Documentation Conventions

-All links should be in the [reference style][], with references at the bottom of the document in alphabetical order.
+All links should be in reference style, with references at the bottom of the document in alphabetical order.

 ### Images